oessaid/oessaid/README.md

 📖 I've been part of the scientific review team of [this book](https://www.amazon.com/Lapprentissage-profond-French-Yoshua-Bengio-ebook/dp/B07JJ8NH24/ref=sr_1_1?dchild=1&keywords=l%27apprentissage+profond&qid=1608226541&sr=8-1), which is the French translation of [this eponymously named other book](https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618/ref=sr_1_1?ie=UTF8&qid=1472485235&sr=8-1&keywords=deep+learning+book) about Deep Learning, which itself has been described by Elon Musk as: 'written by three experts in the field, Deep Learning is the only comprehensive book on the subject.”
 I was in charge of Chapter 6, got myself credited in the book and my mom's very proud.
 It's all thanks to [this guy](https://www.linkedin.com/in/nicolas-bousquet-1bb0502/), who used to be my scientific director and is awesome.

 ⚙️ I've been the Head of Forecasting for the French/Africa Consumer Healthcare business at [GSK](https://www.gsk.com/) (actually a joint venture with [Novartis](https://www.novartis.com/)).
 I have also held a similar role for the European business of [Kimberly-Clark](https://www.kimberly-clark.com/).

-⚙️ I currently serve as CTO of [Moon Health](https://moonhealth.ai), an up-and-coming startup out of Paris that brings patients and health professionals closer through telemedicine.
-My role is to lead technological efforts both on software and data science.

 ## 🔭 Things I'm good at: